 Sex Chromosome Evolution

-TSD appears to be the ancestral state in turtles, and GSD has evolved multiple times in different lineages, yet little is known about the sex chromosome systems that evolved during the repeated transitions from TSD to GSD.
+TSD appears to be the ancestral state in turtles, and GSD has evolved multiple times in different lineages (Valenzuela and Adams 2011, Sabath et al. 2016), yet little is known about the sex chromosome systems that evolved during the repeated transitions from TSD to GSD.
 Through a collaborative NSF-funded project (MCB 0815354 - S.V.
-Edwards CoPI, Harvard University), we are tackling the evolution of sex chromosomes and of sex-linked genes, identifying additional sex chromosome systems in turtles and investigating the molecular evolution of the genes they contain.
+Edwards CoPI, Harvard University), we tackle the evolution of sex chromosomes and of sex-linked genes, identifying additional sex chromosome systems in turtles and investigating the molecular evolution of the genes they contain.

 Our more recent research avenues involved the study of dosage compensation in turtles and the epigenetics of sex determination.